 (1) Bearings.
 All bearings shall be true, magnetic, or grid, and the needle as shown on the plan shall indicate this clearly.

 (2) Proposed topography.
-The proposed finished topography with contour lines at twofoot intervals.
-The surface elevation of all water bodies and wetlands within the tract shall be given, All wetlands shall have been properly flagged and the locations thereof clearly shown.
+The proposed finished topography with contour lines at two-foot intervals.
+The surface elevation of all water bodies and wetlands within the tract shall be given.
+All wetlands shall have been properly flagged and the locations thereof clearly shown.
 Street and lot lines shall be shown to facilitate orientation.
 Benchmarks shall be shown and designated.
 Sufficient data to determine readily the location, direction and length of every street and way line, lot line, and boundary line; sufficient also to reproduce the same on the ground.
-In addition, the center line of the proposed streets, easements and major boundaries of the tract being subdivided shall be staked out or otherwise marked on the ground and the location of said stakes shall be shown.
+In addition, the center line of the proposed streets, easements and major boundaries of the tract being subdivided shall be staked out or otherwise marked on the ground, and the location of said stakes shall be shown.

 (3) Proposed improvements.
 The proposed improvement plan(s) shall duplicate material shown on the existing condition plan(s) with sufficient additional data to determine readily the location of:

 (a) The location, areas and dimensions of all proposed lots, and open space, if any.
-After approval of a definitive plan any change in lot lines or other details will require an amendment to the plan, or may constitute a new subdivision.
+After approval of a definitive plan, any change in lot lines or other details will require an amendment to the plan, or may constitute a new subdivision.
 Such an amendment or new plan will be subject to all procedural requirements and fees.

 (b) All existing improvements to be retained and the proposed new improvements, including dwelling units and other structures, roads, driveways, walks, loading areas, parking areas and landscaping; sufficient also to reproduce the same on the ground.